Swedish Prime Minister tries to convince Turkey to join NATO - ExBulletin

 Turkey, which seeks to maintain good relations with Ukraine and Russia, has refrained from joining Western sanctions against Moscow and has acquired a Russian missile defense system while supplying Kyiv with combat drones.

-The source nevertheless said that there was still a reasonable chance that the Turkish parliament would ratify the Nordic candidacies for NATO before the June 2023 elections. -AFP
+The source nevertheless said there was still a “reasonable chance” that the Turkish parliament would ratify the Nordic NATO bids before the June 2023 elections.

 |